Chess title: Life Master

 Life Master is a chess title awarded by the United States Chess Federation (USCF).
 To be awarded this title, one must hold a master's rating of over 2200 for at least 300 USCF-rated tournament chess games.

 During the 1990s, the USCF also awarded a "Life Master" title on the basis of a different and more complex system that was similar to the FIDE 'norm system' of awarding titles.
 This method of attaining Life Master became officially recognized by the USCF on January 1, 1996.
 The "class norm" system was later discontinued, and players who had or were subsequently granted the title on the 300-game basis were renamed "Original Life Masters."
 In practice, the distinction is rarely made.
 Original Life Masters had to play 300 games as a Master without going below 2200 in their rating or the count would start over again.

 As the name of this title implies, this title is held for life, regardless of any subsequent decrease in rating.
 Thus, it is possible to have a player with a USCF rating of 2000 (or below) who is a Life Master, although this is uncommon for 'Original Life Masters' (since such a rating floor can only be dropped by the USCF itself), who have a floor rating of 2200.
 It is more common for players who obtained the Life Master title through the now-defunct norm system, which did not require a rating of over 2200 to earn the title.

 Canada

 The Chess Federation of Canada awards the title of National Master to players who achieve a national rating of 2200, and three tournament performances ("norms") of 2300 or more.
 It also awards National Woman Master and National Candidate Master titles at 2000 rating, with three norms of 2100 or more.

 England

-The English Chess Federation awards the title of National Master to players who achieve an ECF rating of 2200, standardplay.
+The English Chess Federation awards the title of National Master to players who achieve an ECF rating of 2200, standard play.

 The player must maintain an average listed rating at, or above, the minimum rating for a period of 12 months, with a total game count of 30 games or more in the 12-month qualifying period.
 It also awards a number of lesser titles.